Job Title: Audit Trainee

 In conjunction with gaining valuable auditing experience, the successful candidate will earn year-for-year experience towards becoming certified as a CPA.
 The APA encourages employees to sit for the CPA exam and reimburses up to $2,500 towards a CPA exam review course.
 In addition, paid leave is provided to take the exam.

-The Auditors of Public Accounts also offers an excellent benefits package which includes a retirement plan, a health plan, vacation and sick leave, and a deferred compensation plan.
+The Auditors of Public Accounts also offers an excellent benefits package which includes a retirement plan, a health plan, vacation and sick leave, educational assistance towards a related advanced degree and a deferred compensation plan.

 LEGISLATIVE AUDIT TRAINEE – FULL JOB DESCRITION: